Bezpartyjni Samorządowcy: Economic issues

+Agriculture

+The party proposed a package of policies aimed at helping Polish farmers.
+It proposed allowing the sale of agricultural products in rest areas along highways and expressways.
+It postulated combating drought by increasing water retention through the use of post-mining depressions and expanding the weather monitor depression.
+It also proposed protectionist policies to combat price speculation and a system of state-guaranteed prices.
+It postulated a creation of a deposit system under which grain imported from Ukraine would be subject to a refundable deposit; the importer would recover it after transporting the grain outside the territory of Poland.
+The party also proposed to introduce special support packages for farmers such as higher subsidies and financial assistance in establishing businesses.

+Foreign policy

-Regarding the European Union, the party stated that they "are Euro-enthusiasts, but also Euro-realists."
+In 2023, regarding the European Union, the party stated that they "are Euro-enthusiasts, but also Euro-realists."
 The party opposes European federation and argues that federalization will further empower dominating states of the EU at expense of weaker ones.
 The BS also stated its opposition to forced relocation of migrants, creation of a European army and introduction of the euro in Poland, believing that by doing so, Poland would "lose total control over the conduct of its own monetary policy".
 In regards to the climate policy of the Union, Bezpartyjni Samorządowcy stated that while they support achieving climate neutrality, they want the EU to aid its poorer countries with "energy security and energy self-reliance" instead of "top-down imposed deadlines".
 Similarly to its view on Poland, BS believes that the European Union should be more decentralized and be oriented around regions rather than centralized states.
 The party also supports Ukraine's entry into the European Union.